Sage-ERP-X3/sample-x3-ws-php-webportal/doc/md/Create_a_WebPortal_SageX3_WebServices.md

 POOL\_ALIAS

-> WS\_ORDER YOSOH for orders, is just for this example.
+> WS\_ORDER.
+YOSOH for orders, is just for this example.
 You might set up a different web service.
 >
 > WEB\_SITE\_LOGIN and WEB\_SITE\_PASSWD represent the credentials you will share with those who will be accessing these web services via the web portal.